Leefarmer83/GLFC/README.md

 [Font Awsome](fontawesome.com) - used for social network items

 [HTML and CSS Formatter](https://www.freeformatter.com/) - used on CSS and HTML to beautify code

+[Hover](https://ianlunn.github.io/Hover/) - For social liks in the footer

 ### Linked Website